baymlab/HMSphages/docs/labprotocols/protocol_hosts.md

 ---
 layout: default
 title: 1.
-Introduction
+Project introduction
 parent: Lab Protocols
 nav_order: 1
 published: true
 ---

-# Introduction
+# Hosts

 This summer, we will be working on two projects.
 In each project, we'll be working with different bacterial hosts, each with their own _lifestyle_ preferences.
 This is important when we're growing them in the lab, but also when [looking for phages that can infect them](#).
 We'll be working in the following teams: